Create a bot with the Azure Bot Service

-Back in the Azure Portal, the app ID field is now auto-populated for you.
-Paste the password that you copied (in step 3 above) into the password field.
+Back in the Azure Portal, assure the app ID field is auto-populated for you, and paste the password that you copied (in step 3 above) into the password field.

 If the app ID field is not auto-populated, you can retrieve it by signing in to the Microsoft Application Registration Portal and copying the application ID from your application's registration settings.

 When you click Create bot, there may be a slight delay before a splash screen renders to indicate that the bot service is generating your bot.
 Do not click Create bot again.
 Please wait for the splash screen to appear.

 When the bot service finishes generating your bot, the Azure editor will contain the bot's source files.
 At this point, the bot has been created, registered with the Bot Framework, deployed to the cloud, and is fully functional.
 If you sign in to the Bot Framework Portal, you'll see that your bot is now listed under My bots.
 Congratulations!
 You've successfully created a bot by using the Azure Bot Service!

 Test your bot